The Empty Hearse: Casting

 Many of the cast of the previous two series returned, with Benedict Cumberbatch and Martin Freeman playing Sherlock Holmes and Doctor John Watson.
-Freeman's real-life partner Amanda Abbington joined the cast as Mary Morstan, Watson's girlfriend.
+Freeman's then real-life partner Amanda Abbington joined the cast as Mary Morstan, Watson's girlfriend.

 Cumberbatch's parents, Wanda Ventham and Timothy Carlton, had cameos as Sherlock's parents.

 Writing

 "The Empty Hearse" was written by the series' co-creator, Mark Gatiss.
 He was inspired to use the London Underground as a setting by the 1968 Doctor Who serial The Web of Fear, a story which is primarily set in the Underground after London is evacuated due to the spread of a deadly web-like fungus via the Tube network.

 Filming

 The resolution to how Holmes had faked his death at the end of "The Reichenbach Fall" was filmed in April 2013 at St Bart's Hospital in London.
 The filming was attended by several hundred fans, whom producer Sue Vertue begged not to leak too much information.
 Telegraph journalist Sheryl Garratt reported that the filming was deliberately confusing to the watching fans, and the explanation of how Sherlock faked his death was blanked in the script.

 The London Underground train used in the episode was built from scratch by the production to look like a District line carriage, as they were unable to acquire a real train.
 The never completed tube station called Sumatra Road is based on North End tube station.
 Filming was carried out at Westminster and Charing Cross stations.